Geography of Hawaii

 Hawaii is the 43rd largest of the 50 states in the USA ahead of Rhode Island, Delaware, Connecticut, New Jersey, New Hampshire, Vermont and Massachusetts.

-Hawaii's total area is 6,423.4 square miles (16,636.5 sq. km) and the majority of it - 4,508 square miles (11,675 sq. km) are covered by water.
+Hawaii's total land area is 6,422.63 square miles (16,634.53 km²).
 Hawaii's total coastline is 750 miles (1,207 km).
 Hawaii doesn't have many rivers, but the longest river is the Kaukonahua Stream on Oahu, measuring 33 miles (53 km) in length.
-Although Hawaii doesn't have many rivers, the islands are home of many waterfalls.
+Although Hawaii doesn't have many rivers, the Islands are home of many waterfalls.
 The highest waterfall is Kahiwa, a 1,750-foot (533 m) cascade on Molokai.

-Hawaii's location on planet Earth: 21°18'41?N, 157°47'47?W
+Hawaii's location on planet Earth: 21°18'41°N 157°47'47°W

 Rank of islands by size

-Big Island of Hawaii: 4,028.2 square miles (10,433.1 sq. km)
+• Big Island of Hawaii: 4,028.42 square miles (10,433.55 km²)

-Elevations of major summits
+Elevations of major Hawaii summits

 Big Island of Hawaii: